ospaarmann/ga_form_abandonment/README.md

 This is a simple example to illustrate how to use the `beforeunload` in Javascript to track form abandonment with Google Analytics' Tag Manager (`gtag`).

+**Note: I am in no way affiliated with Google and do not offer official advice.
+This is just some code that might help some folks out there**

 ## Idea
 An important part of understanding your users bevavior and improving conversion rates is to understand when they started to fill out a form but then closed the window or navigated somewhere else.